OctopusDeploy/docs/docs/deployment-process/project-triggers/automatic-deployment-triggers.md

 **Resetting skipped steps**
 We generally recommend running full deployments, and only skipping steps and/or choosing specific deployment targets when absolutely necessary.
 If you need to run a deployment choosing to skip some steps, there are two ways you can reset the skipped steps:

-1. Re-running the entire deployment of the same Release again (we generally recommend designing your steps so they can be re-run without negative side-effects)
+1. Re-running the entire deployment of the same Release again (we generally recommend designing your steps so they can be re-run without negative side-effects).
-2. Configuring an [Auto Deploy Override](/docs/api-and-integration/octo.exe-command-line/creating-auto-deploy-overrides/index.md) for the same Release to the same Environment/Tenant (this will result in a new deployment being generated without the manually skipped steps)
+2. Configuring an [Auto Deploy Override](/docs/api-and-integration/octo.exe-command-line/creating-auto-deploy-overrides/index.md) for the same Release to the same Environment/Tenant (this will result in a new deployment being generated without the manually skipped steps).

 In most cases configuring the Auto Deploy Override will work best.